yueyueL/ResearchChat/README.md

 ## How to Contribute

-We welcome contributions of all forms:
+I welcome contributions of all forms:

 1. **Submit Issues**: Report bugs or suggest features.
 2. **Pull Requests**: Contribute code or documentation improvements.